gavinlyonsrepo/STM32_projects/projects/ST7735/README.md

 **Fonts**

 Five fonts are included.
-USER OPTION 3 FONT  at start of header file to turn off unused fonts to save memory.
+USER OPTION 3 FONT  at start of font file to turn off unused fonts to save memory.

 Five fonts available :